Roger92/metric-ruler-labels/README.md

 For everyone that uses the metric system in the real world and wants to know the metric distances without changing the DnD system.

 GM:
-> There is a 20 feet wide gorge upon your party.
+> There is a 20 feet wide gorge in front of your party.
 What do you do?

 *You are asking yourself:*
 > 20 feet ... is this wide?
 Should i try jumping across it?